 What: I sing on stage, but mostly in the shower, bring books to the pub, often bake cookies, prefer walking as my mode of transportation and wish I could own a treehouse in the Redwood Forest.

 (Back) When: After growing up in the rural Amish town of New Wilmington, PA, I attended Westminster College from 2010-14, spent two semesters at the University of Stirling in Scotland, and graduated with a BA in English Literature.
-This past year I served as a YAV in Belfast, Northern Irleand and fell in love with the program and its tenets.
+For the past two years I served as a YAV in Belfast, Northern Ireland and New Orleans, LA (best years ever – please do ask for more info.)